tohkubo/tohkubo/README.md

 Software Engineer
 -----------------

 Graduated with a degree in EECS and am currently building everything backend!
-I've had the opportunity to work at various startups—ranging from web3, AI, and security—where I helped scale their platform and reduce infrastructure costs.
+I've had the opportunity to work at various startups—ranging from web3, AI, and security—where I helped scale their APIs and reduce infrastructure costs.
 When I had more free time on my hands, I used to explore new ways to integrate computer vision into my daily life.

 <!-- * 🌍  I'm based in Southern California
 * 🖥️  See my portfolio at [tohkubo](https://www.google.com)